EnigmasLab/enigma-core/docs/docs/learn/glossary.md

 ## Stake

-The amount of [INJ](#inj) bonded to a validator.
+The amount of [FURY](#fury) bonded to a validator.

 ## Staking

-When a user delegates or bonds their [INJ](#inj) to an active validator to receive rewards.
-Bonded [INJ](#inj) adds to a validator's stake.
+When a user delegates or bonds their [FURY](#fury) to an active validator to receive rewards.
+Bonded [FURY](#fury) adds to a validator's stake.
 Validators provide their stakes as collateral to participate in the consensus process.
 Validators with larger stakes are chosen to participate more often.
 Validators receive staking rewards for their participation.
 A validator's stake can be slashed if the validator misbehaves.
-Validators never have ownership of a delegator's [INJ](#inj), even when staking.
+Validators never have ownership of a delegator's [FURY](#fury), even when staking.

-For more information on staking, visit the [concepts page](../learn/injective-hub/03_staking.md).
+For more information on staking, visit the [concepts page](../learn/enigma-hub/03_staking.md).

 ## Tendermint consensus

-The consensus framework used by Injective.
+The consensus framework used by Enigma.
 First, a validator proposes a new block.
 Other validators vote on the block in two rounds.
 If a block receives a two-thirds majority or greater of yes votes in both rounds, it gets added to the blockchain.
 Validators get rewarded with the block's transaction fees.
 Proposers get rewarded extra.
 Each validator is chosen to propose based on their weight.
 Check out the [Tendermint official documentation](https://docs.tendermint.com/) for more information.

 ## Mainnet

-Injective's blockchain network where all transactions take place.
+Enigma's blockchain network where all transactions take place.

 ## Testnet